Pumpkin Chocolate Chip Muffins

 Ingredients Needed

 - Ground flaxseed – This ground seed packs in omega 3 fatty acids and fiber that we can all use more of.
 Be sure to store in the fridge or freezer to give it a longer shelf life.
-Read more about the health benefits here.
+We like to add it to recipes for a little extra nutritional boost, like in Healthy Zucchini Muffins.

-- Sugar – You need some sugar to make these irresistible, but I like to use coconut sugar as a bit healthier alternative.
+- Sugar – I like to use coconut sugar as a bit healthier alternative.
 You can also reduce the amount of a sugar by 1/4 cup and still have some pretty darn tasty muffins.

-- Unsweetened applesauce – For a little more moisture and all natural sweetness.
-You can substitute in more pureed pumpkin for this, if you like.
+- Unsweetened applesauce – You can substitute in more pureed pumpkin for this, if you like.

 How to Make Pumpkin Chocolate Chip Muffins